Plastic Surgery Recovery Time

 - Patients who are having plastic surgery of the face will experience bruising and swelling, which may be a concern when out in public.
 If so, you may want to plan healing time around specific social events.

 Overall, having a realistic expectation for the outcome of your surgery is important.
 Be prepared to experience bruising and swelling after surgery, and take the required amount of time to heal.
 Over time, your incisions will heal, bruising and swelling will fade, and you will be left with your beautiful surgical results.

 At the Center for Plastic & Reconstructive Surgery in Ann Arbor, we offer pre-and post-operative care options to our patients to ensure the best surgical outcomes.
-This may include medically formulated skin products, camouflage makeup, or post-operative massage therapy.
-For more information regarding these treatments, contact us today at 734-714-8154.
+This may include medically formulated skin products or camouflage makeup.
+For more information regarding these treatments, contact us today at 734-712-2323.